gkjohnson/three-mesh-bvh/README.md

 ## Gotchas

+- When querying the MeshBVH directly all shapes and geometry are expected to be specified in the local frame of the BVH.
+When using three.js' built in raycasting system all results are implicitly transformed into world coordinates.
 - This is intended to be used with complicated, high-poly meshes.
 With less complex meshes, the benefits are negligible.
 - A bounds tree can be generated for either an indexed or non-indexed `BufferGeometry`, but an index will be produced and retained as a side effect of the construction.